-Wake up and begin your road trip towards the world’s highest inhabited village, Komik.
-Enroute we will be crossing Kaza which is a main town in Spiti region.
-Ride upto this village while exploring other destinations on the way.
+Wake up and begin your road trip towards Rangrik.
+Enroute we will be crossing and spending some time in Kaza which is a main town in Spiti region.
+Have your lunch at one of the cafes in Kaza.

 Head towards one of the most scenic lakes in India, i.e., Chandra tal also called as Moon Lake.
 The lake is beautiful, surrounded by mountains and is situated at an altitude of 4300 meters.
 Enjoy the views.
 Get yourself clicked with the lake.

 Dinner and overnight stay in camps at Chandra Taal.

 Today is the last day of our trip.
 We start from Chandrataal lake after breakfast.
 We will be crossing the Bada Darra and Chota Darra before reaching Rohtang Pass.
 Spend some time at the pass.